 Note that athletes in already existing teams are not guaranteed to make the team or the training group together.
 Team Ontario coaches will assist those athletes who are selected for the team and guide them on selecting a partner and securing one for the season.

 Angie is an internationally experienced coach with multiple international podium finishes including being the coach of the 2014 U21 World Champion's from Ontario.
 She also supported Team Ontario athletes to a gold medal a the 2013 Canada Games and 2016 Senior Women’s Beach National Championships.
 Angie has been the OVA Beach Development Coach since 2009 and Team Ontario coach since 2007.
-She has her NCCP Advanced Coaching Diploma from the Canadian Sport Institute of Ontario, and is an NCCP Advanced Learning Facilitator.
+She has her NCCP Advanced Coaching Diploma from the Canadian Sport Institute of Ontario, and is an NCCP Advanced Learning Facilitator and Evaluator.

 Eddie is an internationally experienced coach at Youth and Junior World Championships, FIVB Opens, the World Universiade and Canada Games.
 In 2015, Eddie coached Ontario athletes to a top 10 finish at the FIVB Grand Slam in Rio de Janeiro, Brazil.
 Eddie coached Team Ontario to a 2013 Canada Games silver medal as well as multiple Team Ontario athletes to podium finishes at national championships throughout the years.
 He is currently completing his NCCP Advanced Coaching Diploma from the Canadian Sport Institute of Ontario.